yashumayank/FastNeo/README.md

 ### OUTPUT

+The output is saved in the folder from where the command was run and is written to files with name `{sample_name}_*_readCounts.tsv`.
 The column descriptions of the output file for IEDB/TSNEdb neoepitopes:-

 1) sample_id: fastq file name
 2) gene_id: Gene ID with ENSG prefix